synaptecltd/slipstream/README.md

 It is not possible to decode the quality values until all the data values in a message are decoded first.

 It is assumed that three-phase quantities should also include a neutral component, similar to the IEC 61850 "LE" profile.

+The IEC 61850-9-2 SV protocol allows some flexibility.
+For example, in principle, ASDUs in the same message could be mixed from different datasets.
+This new protocol does not allow this.
+However, it would be simpler modify the SV dataset to encompass the additional data, rather than having multiple dataset, or send separate SV streams.
+It would make also make it easier to encode and decode, compared to mixing ASDU from different datasets.

 # References